arty-arty/zkMatch/readme.md

 # Why zkNARK

 The use-case of NARK here is to prove that each party follows the multi-party computataion protocol as it's written.
-The groth16 prover is implemented in the smart contract.
-The contract acts as middleman.
+The groth16 prover is implemented in [the smart contract, please see it.](https://github.com/arty-arty/zkMatch/blob/master/sui-verifier/sources/dev_verifier.move) The contract acts as middleman.
 It de-incentivizes both sides for not providing the proof in time.
 And makes cheating meaningless and costly.

 # A bit more details on the algorithm